 - The second is the tax adjustment to this operating income

-- The third component is the use of book values instead of market values for invested capital.
+- The third component is using book values instead of market values for invested capital.

-- Fourth is book value of invested capital includes book value of company’s equity + book values of its debt less non-operating assets (which includes cash and cash equivalents, marketable securities, and assets of discontinued operations)
+- Fourth is the book value of invested capital.
+It includes the book value of the company’s equity + book values of its debt less non-operating assets (which includes cash and cash equivalents, marketable securities, and assets of discontinued operations)

 - The last component is the timing difference.
-Which means the capital invested is from the end of the previous year whereas the operating income is from the current year.
+This means the capital invested is from the end of the previous year, whereas the operating income is from the current year.

 Practical Issues in Calculating Return on Invested Capital

-Even though calculating ROIC is conceptually straightforward, there are many practical issues that have to be considered.
-This is mainly because invested capital doesn’t take into account intangible assets such as goodwill or money spent on development of human capital and the likes.
+Even though calculating ROIC is conceptually straightforward, there are many practical issues that need consideration.
+This is mainly because invested capital doesn’t consider intangible assets such as goodwill or money spent on the development of human capital and the like.
 Even though such investments increase operating income and are reflected in cash flow, they are not reflected in ROIC.

 Return on Invested Capital (ROIC) vs. Weighted Average Cost of Capital (WACC)

-In the above sentence, Warren Buffet tries to explain the importance of ROIC in determining a company’s “competitive advantage” which in Warren Buffet’s words is “moat”.
+In the above sentence, Warren Buffet tries to explain the importance of ROIC in determining a company’s “competitive advantage,” which in Warren Buffet’s words is “moat.”
 Return on Invested Capital (ROIC) by itself doesn’t tell much about a company’s competitive advantage in the market.
 A company creates value for its investor only if its ROIC is higher than its weighted average cost of capital (WACC).
 WACC measures the required return on the company’s debt and equity.
-It also takes into account the risk of company’s operations & its use of debt.
-Generally, companies that generate ROICs higher than their WACC for many years creates values for its investors and have a competitive advantage in the sector.
+It also considers the risk of the company’s operations & its use of debt.
+Generally, companies that generate ROICs higher than their WACC for many years create values for their investors and have a competitive advantage in the sector.

-Return on Invested Capital (ROIC) is an extremely powerful tool – it looks at earnings power relative to the amount of capital that is tied up in a business.
+Return on invested capital (ROIC) is an extremely powerful tool.
+It looks at earnings power relative to the amount of capital that is tied up in a business.
 It’s easy to grow earnings by pumping more money into a business, but it’s a lot tougher to do so without affecting ROIC.
-Even though a positive ROIC is a good indicator of company’s competitive advantage, it is important to look at the company holistically before coming to any conclusion.
-Especially qualitative factors such as high barriers to entry, huge market share, low-cost production, corporate culture, patents, or high customer switching costs, which create an economic moat around a company’s profits should be considered.
+Even though a positive ROIC is a good indicator of a company’s competitive advantage, it is important to look at the company holistically before coming to any conclusion.
+Especially qualitative factors such as high barriers to entry, huge market share, low-cost production, corporate culture, patents, or high customer switching costs, which create an economic moat around a company’s profits, should be considered.

-It is also important to note that achieving high ROIC maybe easy but maintaining an ROIC above WACC is not an easy task.
-If a company is earning a high ROIC in a particular market, it will naturally attract competition until excess returns are eroded away.
-It is the most natural economic phenomena.
+It is also important to note that achieving a high ROIC may be easy but maintaining an ROIC above WACC is not an easy task.
+If a company earns a high ROIC in a particular market, it will naturally attract competition until excess returns are eroded away.
+It is the most natural economic phenomenon.
 It is important to ask questions such as – How does current ROIC compare to historical ROIC?
-The companies in which ROIC is high, what are the chances of it can be maintained?1,2
+For the companies in which ROIC is high, what are the chances of maintaining it?